timi-adeleye-bg/web-project/README.md

 # BG Web Project

-A project developed to address a sector business model
+A project developed to address a sector of business model in BG

 ### Project Metadata